Rainanxu/HackBGRT_Multiple_EFIs/README.md

 # HackBGRT_Multiple_EFIs

+HackBGRT is intended as a boot logo changer for UEFI-based Windows systems.

-This is a modified version of HackBGRT for Multiple Systems (EFI).
+This is a modified version of HackBGRT for Multiple Systems (EFI).<br>
 Just changed the profile path.

 The HackBGRT README is here.
 [HackBGRT_README.md](HackBGRT_README.md)

-HackBGRT is intended as a boot logo changer for UEFI-based Windows systems.

 ## Usage

-You can find the compiled EFI files in the Release, and each EFI file runs according to its corresponding configuration file.You can find the compiled EFI files in the Release, and each EFI file runs according to its corresponding configuration file.
+You can find the compiled EFI files in the Release, and each EFI file runs according to its corresponding configuration file.

 The correspondence is as follows:

 *.efi|config.txt